poweredcache/powered-cache/README.md

 ### Premium Features
 - All current and future premium extensions
-- Get benefits from our bots like reqular cron check, preloading etc...
+- Get benefits from our bots like regular cron checks, preloading, etc...
 - WP-CLI commands ready to save your time
 - We are providing top-notch premium support to premium users
 - No Ads on plugin page